r-lib/actions/setup-r-dependencies/README.md

   by newlines or commas.
 - `pak-version`: Which pak version to use.
 Possible values are `stable`, `rc` and `devel`.
 Defaults to `stable`.
+- `pandoc-version`: Which pandoc version to install (see the `r-lib/actions/setup-pandoc` action), if pandoc is installed.
 - `upgrade`: Whether to install the latest available versions of the dependencies.
 Must be an R expression.
 See the README for details if you need quoting.
 Defaults to `FALSE`.